pickaxemobile/oauth-android/README.md

 This is the official android sdk for [OAuth.io](https://oauth.io) !

-The OAuth.io android sdk allows you to use OAuth for your android application, and connect any OAuth provider [available on OAuth.io](https://oauth.io/providers).
+The OAuth.io android sdk allows you to use OAuth in android applications, as well as connect any OAuth provider [available on OAuth.io](https://oauth.io/providers): Twitter, Fitbit, etc.

 ## OAuth.io Requirements and Set-Up

-To use this sdk you will need to make sure you've registered your OAuth.io app and have a public key (https://oauth.io/docs).
+This SDK requires a registered OAuth.io app.
+Get the public key for this app from the Oauth web site (https://oauth.io/docs).

 ### Installation

+1. Create an android project.
+These instructions are for Eclipse.
+2. To install the android SDK, download oauth.jar and place in the project's "libs" directory.
+(For other IDE's, make sure the *.jar is linked as a library.)
-First you need to create an android project in eclipse for example To install the sdk android just download oauth.jar and put it in your libs directory Then refresh the libs directory in eclipse, right click on the oauth.jar and add it in your build path
+3. Then refresh the libs directory in eclipse, right click on the oauth.jar and add it in your build path (This step is not necessary in some IDEs, such as IntelliJ).

-You MUST add the line in your _AndroidManifest.xml_ in the manifest tag:
+4. In the AndroidManifest.xml, make sure you have this permission:

     <uses-permission android:name="android.permission.INTERNET" />